broadinstitute/firecloud-ui/CONTRIBUTING.md

 Every React component that's created has a state and props that have to be tracked in memory by the application.
 When you're creating something, a `def` or `defn` is preferred over a `defc`.

-As a quick rule of thumb, if the thing you're creating doesn't have an internal state that needs to be tracked, it shouldn't be a component.
+As a quick rule of thumb, if the thing you're creating doesn't have an internal state that needs to be tracked, and it doesn't need to respond to lifecycle events (i.e. `component-did-mount`), it shouldn't be a component.

 ### Styles inside of component definitions